 Wildlife We’re Fighting For

-Meet 15 of the hundreds of species Earthjustice has gone to court to protect.
-Sustaining endangered wildlife has meant cleaning up waterways, improving pesticide protections, and preserving wild places Wild creatures need these things.
+Sustaining endangered wildlife has meant cleaning up waterways, improving pesticide protections, and preserving wild places.
+Wild creatures need these things.
 And we do, too.

-Then as now, the species are under the care of the Endangered Species Act, wildlife’s best friend in an age of extinction.
+The Endangered Species Act is wildlife’s best friend in an age of extinction.
 This visionary law protects and restores the species most at risk of extinction — 99% of the species it protects have survived.

 Earthjustice, born in the same era as the Endangered Species Act, has been at the forefront of efforts to ensure this critical statute realizes its promise.